Great Seal of the United States: Blazon

 The supporter of the shield is a bald eagle with its wings outstretched (or "displayed", in heraldic terms).
 From the eagle's perspective, it holds a bundle of 13 arrows in its left talon, and an olive branch in its right talon.
 Although not specified by law, the olive branch is usually depicted with 13 leaves and 13 olives.
 In its beak, the eagle clutches a scroll with the motto E pluribus unum ("Out of Many, One").
-Over its head there appears a "glory" with 13 mullets (stars) on a blue field.
+Over its head there appears a glory with 13 mullets (stars) on a blue field.

 Stated symbolism

 The recurring number 13 refers to the 13 original states.
-The arrows and olive branch together symbolize that the United States has "a strong desire for peace, but will always be ready for war." (see Olive Branch Petition).
+The arrows and olive branch together symbolize that the United States has "a strong desire for peace, but will always be ready for war" (see Olive Branch Petition).
 E Pluribus Unum contains 13 letters.

 The eagle has its head turned towards the olive branch, on its right side, to symbolize a preference for peace.

 The primary official explanation of the symbolism of the great seal was given by Charles Thomson upon presenting the final design for adoption by Congress.
 He wrote:

 Thomson took the symbolism for the colors from Elements of Heraldry, by Antoine Pyron du Martre, which William Barton had lent him.
 That book said that argent (white) "signifies Purity, Innocence, Beauty, and Genteelness", gules (red) "denotes martial Prowess, Boldness, and Hardiness", and azure (blue) "signifies Justice, Perseverance, and Vigilance".

-A brief and official explanation of the symbolism was prepared in the form of a historical sketch, or pamphlet, of the seal of the United States, entitled, The Seal of the United States: How it was Developed and Adopted.
+A brief and official explanation of the symbolism was much later published in the form of a historical sketch, or pamphlet, entitled: The Seal of the United States: How it was Developed and Adopted.
 It was written by Gaillard Hunt in 1892 under the direction of then Secretary of State James G. Blaine.
-When the copyright on the pamphlet expired, Hunt expounded upon the information in more detail.
-This was published in 1909 in a book titled The History of the Seal of the United States.
+When the copyright on the pamphlet expired, Hunt expounded upon its information in more detail in a 1909 book entitled The History of the Seal of the United States.
 This work was largely based on a two-volume work written in 1897 by Charles A. L. Totten titled Our Inheritance in the Great Seal of Manasseh, the United States of America: Its History and Heraldry; and Its Signification unto the 'Great People' thus Sealed.
-Hunt's account greatly details how the seal was chosen, containing sketches of other suggestions for a great seal which were made, such as Franklin's suggested motto "Rebellion to tyrants is obedience to God", information on the illegal seal, iterations and changes that have been made to the seal, and it also includes detailed descriptions of the symbology of the great seal (such as that provided by Charles Thomson).
+Hunt's 1909 account details: how the seal was chosen; sketches of other suggestions which were made but not chosen, such as Franklin's suggested motto ("Rebellion to tyrants is obedience to God"); iterations and changes made to the seal; information on the illegal seal; and the symbology of the seal (such as that provided by Charles Thomson).

 Depictions

-The colours (tinctures) of the coat of arms are either reproduced directly, or represented monochromatically by means of heraldic hatching.
+The colors (tinctures) of the coat of arms are either reproduced directly, or represented monochromatically by means of heraldic hatching.
 The latter applies when the seal is affixed to paper.